This email article is intended to reinforce information shared with the community in the past about crime prevention.

 Analysis of crimes in our community reveal that the vast majority of them are “crimes of opportunity” and preventable.

 The following are some tips and hints to optimize the security of your own homes and property:

 - Always lock your doors and windows even when leaving for “just a few minutes.”

-- Never leave a house key available: under a doormat, in a flower pot, on the ledge of the door or in a vehicle.
+- Never leave a house key available: under a doormat, in a flower pot, or on the ledge of the door.
 These are the first places a burglar will look.

 - Lock your cars that are left in the driveway and ensure that all valuables in the car are out of sight.

 - Exterior doors should have dead bolt locks with a one-inch strong metal bar extending into the door frame.
 Sliding doors and windows should all have ventilation locks as well as auxiliary locks to bolster security.